Coder-Jay00/auratherapycare-v1/README.md

 A: Data is stored in localStorage.
 Clearing browser data will remove all records.

 **Q: Can't login as therapist**
-A: Use the exact credentials: coderjt25@gmail.com / jayadmin2024
+A: Contact your system administrator for the correct admin credentials

 **Q: Multiple sessions not showing**
 A: Calendar shows a badge with session count.
 Click "View" to see all sessions for a date.